Gregor Roden

 Portfolio

-Here's some of my projects, both personal and from university.
+Here are some of my projects, both personal and from university.

 Click on the thumbnails below to learn about each project!